JasonAchillious/CS328-Distributed-and-Cloud-Computing/README.md

 invocation, but may require special processing when invoking certain methods.

 ## LiteMQ
 The project implements a simpliﬁed, Kafka-like distributed messaging system called LiteMQ.
-A list of functionalities you need to implement is as follows:
+A list of functionalities needed to implement are as follows:

  + Publish/Subscribe Pattern, that includes: creating new topics, publishing message on a speciﬁc topic, receiving message from a topic